reedflinch/gridiron-hackathon/README.md

   	username: postgres 						*add this line
   	password:								*add this line

 Modify /etc/postgresql/9.3/main/pg_hba.conf file to look like below (at bottom of file)

+* MUST USE SUDO to view contents of this file

 	# Database administrative login by Unix domain socket
 	local   all             postgres                                peer